alexander-io/Foundry10-Web-Development/readme.md

 I started today by gathering icons to represent the various on-going at foundry10.
 For example, I have now included icons in the project repository for a arist brush, camera aris, code-braces, gender-studies, game-controller, robotics, and a wrench.
 The icnons can be found at the following url : https://github.com/alexander-io/Foundry10-Web-Development/tree/master/public/icons

+In the development environment, I've added elements including icons, headers, links, text-bodies, and an image-banner.
+I've added code to ensure that the site stays mobile friendly.

+This morning I submitted my weekly hours to Jenna.
+I met with Lisa regarding my experience at foundry10 as a web developer so far.
+Tom provided me with the server, and file-transfer-protocol credentials for the organization's server.

 Alexander Harris